Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 ## Overview

 Inspects X.509 certificates and alerts on days remaining until expiry, hostname mismatch and chain verification failures.
 Three sources via `--source`: `url` connects to a single TLS endpoint, runs a TLS handshake and captures the server certificate; `file` reads one or many local certificate files, with glob expansion for batch monitoring of cert directories; `scan` discovers the hosts of a subnet (the default interface's subnet, a chosen interface, an explicit network in CIDR notation, or an explicit host list) and probes each host on the ports given by `--ports`, inspecting every certificate it gets.
 With `--source=url` the plugin only runs the TLS handshake and reads the server certificate (no HTTP request is sent), so it works for any "TLS from start" service - HTTPS, IMAPS, LDAPS, SMTPS, AMQPS, MQTTS, custom TLS ports.
 STARTTLS-style upgrades on plaintext ports (SMTP 587, IMAP 143, LDAP 389) are not supported.
+With `--source=url` the endpoint can be reached through an HTTP proxy, which is what it takes to inspect the certificate an external client sees when the same name resolves to an internal endpoint locally; the proxy comes from the environment or from `--proxy`, and `--no-proxy` forces a direct connection.
 The default source is `scan`, so without any parameter the plugin scans the default interface's subnet on a set of common data-center TLS ports (HTTPS, mail, LDAPS, AMQPS, MQTTS and common management interfaces; see the `--ports` help for the full default list). `p12` and `jks` sources are reserved for future expansion without renaming the plugin or breaking existing service templates.

 **Important Notes:**